trovster.com

 Introduction

-I have over eight years of web development experience working for both small design agencies and a large development company.
-I am currently freelancing at Surface where I work as a contractor to agencies helping them offer web development to their clients.
+I have over seventeen years of web development experience working for both small design agencies and large development-focused companies.
+I am currently working at MyPubGroup and freelancing at Surface.
+I also work with agencies helping them offer web development to their clients.

 Name